 This is a been-there, done-that post.
 I’m still taking the journey to increase my mental wellness, and have experienced a lot of trial-and-error along the way.
 Here’s what I’ve learned so far about keeping my mind in top-notch condition!

-The most important thing you can do for your mental health is have a healthy spirit.
+The first item in our natural remedies for mental health is to cultivate a healthy spirit.
 If your spirit is not right with God, your Creator, it will set you up for mental chaos.
 This is because you will have no framework for your belief system and, more importantly, you will be disconnected from the Source of all life.

 For me, journaling my prayers is a great way to stay focused when I’m talking to God.
 If I don’t write it down, I lose my train of thought.
 My husband is different; he enjoys going on walks when he wants to pray.
 Do whatever works for you.

 Jesus put His spiritual health first – He made it a priority to “go off to a quiet place to pray.”
 If the Son of God needs it, then boy, do we ever!
 I’m enjoying the Bible+ 6 app for helping me keep up with my bible reading as well.
 I love this English Standard Version journaling Bible for taking notes during study.

 With the spiritual foundation in place, you also need to keep your mind alert and ready for action!
 Satan is going to do his best to lie to you, and he has likely already planted quite a few lies in your mind which you may be believing.
 Listening and believing these lies contributes to mental disarray in a huge way.
 Many times, we’re not even aware that we are focusing on these things until our mood has turned sour.